frameworklori/planets2/Planets.md

 is a frozen temptation —
 coldly elegant, yet subtly alluring, hiding warmth within her silence.
-She is a wonder to be admired from afar, never to be profaned by touch.
+She is a wonder to be admired from afar- never to be touched.